 But how can churches get the most benefit from these opportunities?
 How can pastors minister faithfully, even where there is subtle resistance to change, or even overt racism or xenophobia in some congregations?
 And how can cabinets best provide for successful local ministries in CR/CC settings?

-The General Commission on Religion and Race is pleased to offer a new resource to the church in the United States: a best practices manual for ministering in CR/CC settings, including an edition for pastors and lay leadership, and an edition especially fort cabinets.
-They are both available as a free download below, or you could order paper copies by writing to email@example.com.
+The General Commission on Religion and Race is pleased to offer this resource to the church in the United States: a best practices manual for ministering in CR/CC settings, including an edition for pastors and lay leadership, and an edition especially for cabinets.